its4u/openshift-logforwarder/fluentd/README.md

 Create an additionnal fluentd pod, to forward log between Cluster Logging instance using `fluentdforward` protocol.

-Image used: `registry.redhat.io/openshift4/ose-logging-fluentd`
+Image used: `registry.redhat.io/openshift-logging/fluentd-rhel@`
-Please specify sha key of image.
+Please specify sha key of image used in fluentd collector with Cluster Logging Operator.
-(Should be present when installing `Cluster Logging` Operator)

 Audit log restricted to non system user.
 Infrastructure log restricted to Error and Fatal level. (may be Unknown)